ShawnHymel/tiny-tapeout-workshop/docs/info.md

 ## How it works

-7 segment driver.
-It converts a 4-bit binary (0-9) to 7-segment display pin outputs.
+2-bit 7 segment driver.
+It converts a 2-bit binary (0-3) to 7-segment display pin outputs.

 ## How to test

-Hook up a 7-seg.
-Toggle the inputs.
+Inputs 0 and 1 correspond to input bits 0 and 1.
+Output pins connect to 7-segment display:

+0: a
+1: b
+2: c
+3: d
+4: e
+5: f
+6: g
+7: dp

 ## External hardware

-N/A
+Drive it with whatever you want.